wjbg/emacs-pdftk/readme.md

 Mark PDF files for merging:
-- Move the cursor to a PDF file and use `pdftk-mark-enqueue` (bound to `M-m') to mark and enqueue the file.
+- Move the cursor to a PDF file and use `pdftk-mark-enqueue` (bound to `M-m) to mark and enqueue the file.

-Unmark PDF files from the merge qeueu:
+Unmark PDF files from the merge queue:
-- Move the cursor to a marked PDF file and use `pdftk-unmark-deqeueu` (bound to M-u) to unmark and dequeue the file.
+- Move the cursor to a marked PDF file and use `pdftk-unmark-deqeueu` (bound to `M-u`) to unmark and dequeue the file.
-- To unmark all files in the merge queue, use `pdftk-unmark-all-dequeue`.
+- To unmark all files in the merge queue, use `pdftk-unmark-all-dequeue` or `dired-unmark-all-marks`.

 The Dired buffer will display a visual indicator showing the position of each file in the merge queue.
 The marked files can be merged using